 The IS String Orchestra played for a very interested and welcoming audience of third graders last week.
 The older students demonstrated the various special effects they can make with their instruments, performed a spooky Halloween piece, and introduced their new LS friends to stringed instruments.
 The IS can’t wait to come back to play for LS again!
 Enjoy the photo gallery.

-Our kindergarten paleontologists finished studying dinosaurs with a fossil dig in the big sandbox.
+The kindergarten paleontologists continued studying dinosaurs with a fossil dig in the big sandbox.
 They had tremendous success finding deer antlers, cow jaws, and scapulas.
 They really dug it!
-See them in action.